New Jersey Divorce Attorneys

 Contested vs. uncontested divorce

 Filing a Complaint for Divorce is the first step of the divorce process.
-Your complaint for divorce will contain the provisions you seek as it relates to child custody, parenting time, child support, spousal support, and equitable distribution of assets.
+Your complaint for divorce will contain the provisions you seek as it relates to child custody, parenting time, child support, spousal support, and division of assets.
 After this initial step is complete, the response of your spouse will indicate whether your matter will proceed in a contested or uncontested manner.
 When a contested divorce cannot be resolved through alternative dispute resolution such as mediation or arbitration; or during one of New Jersey Superior Court’s mandatory settlement conferences, it proceeds to trial, which is often an emotionally arduous and protracted process.
 The divorce proceeding gives each party an opportunity to argue their position and present evidence to support these arguments.
 At the conclusion of the trial, the judge will issue his or her decision regarding all issues, which will then be incorporated in the Final Judgement of Divorce.
 Our attorneys at Haber Silver Simpson & Russoniello pride ourselves in exceptional trial preparation, ensuring our clients feel confident in their position prior to proceeding to trial.

 Due to the time, money, and emotional energy expended during a contested divorce and trial, many divorcing couples choose to resolve their disputed issues through a form of Alternative Dispute Resolution, such as mediation or arbitration.
 During this process, each party’s attorney has the opportunity to propose settlement terms that the other party may consider and respond to.
 Through negotiation, you and your spouse may come to mutually-agreeable terms that allow you to resolve your matter expeditiously, on your own terms, and without the intervention of a trial Judge.
 As a result of reaching a Settlement Agreement through participating in a form of Alternative Dispute Resolution, your matter will proceed before a Judge as an uncontested divorce hearing.